 The Camel is actually a basaltic dyke, formed from cooling lava which has pushed its way through other layers of rock.

-The cliff-top path above the causeway allow you to experience the site like never before.
-The Cliff-top Experience is a fully guided 5-mile from the ruins of Dunseverick Castle along the cliffs high above the causeway.
+The guided Cliff-top Experience from unique heights above allows you to experience the Giant's Causeway and World Heritage site like never before.
+Enjoy an active walk/hike for 5-miles, starting at the ruins of Dunseverick Castle, along the cliffs high above the causeway.
 Find out more here.